StoneCypher/htstub/README.md

 Oh what the hell, another webserver?
 ------------------------------------

 Yep.
 This one's simpler.
-You can use it call-functionally or Sinatra-style.
+You can use it call-functionally or Sinatra-style, and since it doesn't do anything, it's fast as the dickens.

 Assuming you're installed and compiled, here's a Sinatra style example: